skyhorsetomoon/Trumpet/README.md

 # Usage Example
 The following commands code will show how to use this package and generate the assessment report in HTML format.

+##Case one

-**Case one**: Input the samples to be evaluated in BAM files and generate the HTML report directly.
+### Input the samples to be evaluated in BAM files and generate the HTML report directly.

-### Input the bam file to assessment
+#Input the bam file to assessment
 > f1=system.file("extdata", "IP1.bam", package="Trumpet")

 > f2=system.file("extdata", "IP2.bam", package="Trumpet")